 Solving a one-class classification problem can be difficult.
-The accuracy of one-class classifiers cannot usually match the accuracy of standard classifiers built with meaningful counterexamples.
+The accuracy of one-class classifiers cannot usually match the accuracy of standard classifiers built with meaningful counter examples.

-The goal of anomaly detection is to provide some useful information where no information was previously attainable.
-However, if there are enough of the "rare" cases so that stratified sampling produce a training set with enough counter examples for a standard classification model, then that is generally a better solution.
+The goal of this type of anomaly detection is to provide some useful information where no information was previously attainable.
+However, if there are enough of the "rare" cases so that stratified sampling produces a training set with enough counterexamples for a standard classification model, then the classification may be a better solution.